apify/apify-docs/docs/proxy/residential_proxy/examples.md

 ### [](#two-requests-with-the-same-ip-address) Two requests with the same IP address

-The examples below use an IP address geolocated in Japan.
+The examples below use an IP address geolocated in Japan (JP).

 To use this option, set the **username** parameter to **groups-RESIDENTIAL,session-session_name,country-country_code**.